Stingray Point Lighthouse (Replica) Timeline

 1965 Contractor removes dilapidated lighthouse by barge to Broad Creek and eventually demolished.
 Coast Guard installs pole light on screwpile foundation.

 2002 Marina owners Brent Halsey and Jimmy Rogers decide to construct full-scale replica at Stingray Harbor Marina.
 Architect Randall Kipp uses original plans from National Archives.
-Built by Northwind, Inc., Atlantic Metals (piles) and Charles Yeager Designers and Fabricators (lantern room).
-Fitted with fifth-order drum-style Fresnel lens.
+Built by Northwind, Inc., Atlantic Metals (piles), and Charles Yeager Designers and Fabricators (lantern room).
+Fitted with a fifth-order drum-style Fresnel lens.
 1942 bronze fog bell and a circa-1880 Gamewell bell striking mechanism installed.

 2003 Replica completed.